 Most patients get no side effects.
 If you do get side effects, they are usually mild but can include: mouth ulcers, nausea, vomiting, diarrhoea, headaches, fatigue and mental clouding.

 More serious side effects are rare.
 You can get blood test abnormalities (and hence the need for regular blood tests), lung inflammation (<1%, and almost exclusively occurs in those that smoke).
 Hair thinning can occur but is reversible if the dose is reduced.

 Methotrexate can sometimes make nodules worse in people who have nodules as part of their rheumatoid arthritis.

 Alcohol increases the liver toxicity of methotrexate.

 If you have no underlying liver problems, you can drink a maximum of 14 units of alcohol per week.
 You should drink no more than 3 units in any one day (which is equivalent to about 2 small glasses of wine).
 Ideally have 2-3 alcohol free days per week including the day methotrexate is taken.

 Blood tests to check kidney function, liver function and full blood count are needed every month for the first few months.
 If stable the frequency of testing can be extended to every 2-3 months.

 Response to treatment is usually assessed every 2-3 months.
 If there is inadequate benefit then other medications may be added to methotrexate.

 Methotrexate is teratogenic, which means that if a woman gets pregnant when taking this medication there is a risk that the foetus will have a malformation or the pregnancy will miscarry.
 Women of child bearing age should have appropriate contraception in place prior to starting methotrexate.

 If women on methotrexate want to become pregnant, they will need to stop methotrexate for 6 months prior to trying to concieve.
 You should not breast feed whilst taking methotrexate.

 It is unclear whether it is safe for males to father children whilst on methotrexate.
-Some small studies suggest it may be safe, but the my personal advice (which differs from some sources) is to come off the medication for at least 4 months prior to fathering children.
+Some small studies suggest it may be safe, but is generally recommended that males come off the medication for at least 4 months prior to fathering children.